-The preceding message is usually generated when the entire Novell eDirectory or OpenLDAP DIT needs to be synchronized with Oracle Internet Directory.
+The preceding message is usually generated when the entire Novell eDirectory or OpenLDAP DIT needs to be synchronized with the Oracle back-end directory.
 To resolve this problem, assign a value of true to the CheckAllEntries parameter of the odip.profile.configfile property.